 About the Group: Navigating life as an undocumented person means facing uncertainty on a daily basis.
 There are so many forces outside of our control that shape our lives and impact our ability to plan for the future.
 In this group, we will discuss the different ways that uncertainty impacts how we show up in our relationships, the personal and professional choices we make, and our overall mental and emotional well-being.
 We will make space to connect, support, and learn from one another throughout the group process and the facilitator will introduce and guide participants through various coping strategies and relaxation techniques.

-About the Facilitator: Dr. Muriel Casamayor (she/her) earned her Doctor of Social Work (DSW) degree in 2024 and is a licensed psychotherapist in California (LMFT License #116554).
+About the Facilitator: Dra.
+Muriel Casamayor, DSW, LMFT (she/her) earned her Doctor of Social Work (DSW) degree in 2024 and is a licensed psychotherapist in California (LMFT License #116554).
 Her journey in psychotherapy began in 2014 when she enrolled in the Master of Arts in Marriage and Family Therapy program at Hope International University.
 Since completing her master’s degree in 2016, Dr. Casamayor has specialized in providing mental health evaluations and therapy for individuals dealing with a range of moderate to severe psychiatric disorders, including Post-Traumatic Stress Disorder (PTSD), psychotic disorders, depression, anxiety, and other mood disorders.
 Dr. Casamayor’s expertise is centered on working with undocumented, 2SLGBTQIA+, and immigrant communities.
 She has developed mental health programs specifically designed to address disparities and promote equity among marginalized populations.

-Dates: Six consecutive Mondays from October 21, 2024 to November 25, 2024
+Dates: Six consecutive Mondays from March 24, 2025 to April 28, 2025

 Time: 5 p.m.
 PT / 8 p.m.
 ET